-An unannounced inspection took place on 18 July 2023 from 9:35am to 2.40pm by a care inspector.
+An unannounced inspection took place on 6 February 2024 from 10:25 am to 5:10 pm by a care inspector.

-The inspection determined if the home was delivering safe, effective and compassionate care and if the service was well led.
+The inspection assessed progress with all areas for improvement identified in the home since the last care inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.

 The home was clean, tidy and there was a welcoming atmosphere on the day of inspection.
 Residents had choice in where they spent their day either in their own bedrooms or in the communal rooms.
 Staff provided care in a compassionate manner and were sensitive to residents' wishes.

 Residents said that living in the home was a good experience.
 Residents unable to voice their opinions were observed to be relaxed and comfortable in their surroundings and in their interactions with staff.

-One area requiring improvement was identified.
 Details can be viewed in the main body of this report and the Quality Improvement Plan (QIP).
 Addressing the area for improvement will further enhance the quality of care and services in the home.